Waterside Workers' Federation of Australia: 1945-1991

 In 1950, the WWF finally absorbed the Permanent & Casual Wharf Labourers Union of Australia as a distinct branch.

 In 1954, the federal government led by Robert Menzies legislated for a committee of inquiry into the waterside industry by the Stevedoring Industry Act 1954, in an attempt by the government to end the WWF's monopoly on the supply of wharf labour.
 The Waterside Workers' Federation went on strike for a fortnight in November 1954.
 Although the changes were passed, the new legislation proved unworkable.
 In early 1955 a new recruiting agreement was drawn up protecting the union's right to recruit labour with Harold Holt, Minister for Labour and National Service.
 The government pressed ahead in 1956 with new legislation aimed at weakening the federation and the improvements it had gained in working conditions and safety provisions.

 In the 1960s containerisation began to replace break bulk as the main means of transporting cargo, dramatically reducing the need for waterfront labour.
 Inspired by the example of the International Longshore and Warehouse Union in the United States, the WWF decided to co-operate with containerisation, in return for significant improvements in working conditions, such as permanency, an industry pension scheme and reduced working hours.

-In 1971 the WWF affiliated with the International Transport Workers Federation.
+In 1971 the WWF affiliated with the International Transport Workers' Federation.
+In the same year the WWF absorbed the waterside section of the North Australian Workers' Union, which became its Darwin branch.
 In 1991, the WWF amalgamated with the Australian Foremen Stevedore Association but retained the name Waterside Workers' Federation of Australia.